TixieSalander/tixie.name/content/now/02-13-2020-8-03-am/index.md

 <p><iframe height="244" style="width: 100%;" scrolling="no" title="Customized Range POC" src="https://codepen.io/Tixie/embed/preview/MWwgoRR?height=244&theme-id=dark&default-tab=css,result" frameborder="no" allowtransparency="true" allowfullscreen="true"></p>

-For the people on another browser, i should looks like at the end:
+For the people on another browser, i should looks like this at the end:

 {{< image src="6f4a5b4a18e3f020.gif" alt="an animated demo of triangle volume control">}}